1978: Mike

 Explore Mike’s emotional dilemma.
 He’s willing to sell his prized card collection to help Ben’s brother, but his family won’t lend him the money.

-• Investigate the cultural significance of muscle cars in 1970s Australia
+Option 1: Investigate muscle cars in 1970s Australia

-Explore intergenerational relationships and emotional safety.
-Mike’s father reveals that the Tippy has changed since the war, yet Mike sees him as his best friend.
-Discuss how trauma, silence, and respect shape relationships across generations.
-Students can:
+Mike’s father says the Tippy has changed since the war, yet Mike sees him as his best friend.
+How can trauma, silence and respect shape friendships across generations?

 Making Connections

 Reflect on Mike’s emotional journey and the quiet strength of the Tippy.
-Invite students to connect these insights to their own experiences of being misunderstood, loyal, or quietly seen.
+Connect these insights to your own experiences.

 • What makes a friendship feel safe and real?